Theory of Exciton-Phonon Coupling: Exciton-Phonon self-energy: Self-energy of excitons from coupling to phonons

-Consider a non-interacting electron-hole transitions with energy $\eig_c - \eig_v$.
-We can show that the diagonal components of the self-energy evaluated in the \textit{on-the-mass shell} limit is
+Consider a non-interacting electron-hole excited state with energy $\eig_c - \eig_v$.
+We can show that the diagonal component of the IEHPP self-energy for this state is

-Since the same result holds for the DW term, we arrive at a simple relation between the non-interacting two-particle self-energy and the one-particle self-energy:

 This is the expected result.
-Without electron-hole interaction, the corrections to the optical excitations are simply given by the corrections to the one-particle energies that make up the transitions.
+Without the electron-hole interaction, the corrections to the optical excitations are simply given by the electron-phonon interaction corrections to the one-particle energies that make up the transitions.
 Since the imaginary part of the self-energy has opposite signs for electrons and holes, we also have that

 The broadening of a non-interacting electron-hole transition is thus the sum of the broadenings of the one-particle states.